Progressive Pulmonary Fibrosis PSP protocol

 The purpose of this protocol is to clearly set out the aims, objectives, and commitments of the Progressive Pulmonary Fibrosis (PPF) Priority Setting Partnership (PSP) in line with James Lind Alliance (JLA) principles.
 The Protocol is a JLA requirement and will be published on the PSP’s page of the JLA website.
 The Steering Group will review the Protocol regularly and any updated version will be sent to the JLA.

 The JLA is a non-profit making initiative, established in 2004.
 It brings patients, carers, and clinicians together in PSPs.
 These PSPs identify and prioritise the evidence uncertainties, or ‘unanswered questions’, that they agree are the most important for research in their topic area.
 The aim of a PSP is to help ensure that those who fund health research are aware of what really matters to patients, carers, and clinicians.
-The National Institute for Health Research (NIHR – www.nihr.ac.uk) coordinates the infrastructure of the JLA to oversee the processes for PSPs, based at the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC), University of Southampton.
+The National Institute for Health and Care Research (NIHR – www.nihr.ac.uk) coordinates the infrastructure of the JLA to oversee the processes for PSPs, based at the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC), University of Southampton.

 This idea of this PSP was originally developed by Professor Gisli Jenkins and supported by leading national charity Action for Pulmonary Fibrosis.
 Progressive pulmonary fibrosis represents the chronic, and usually fatal fibrotic evolution of a series of rare pulmonary conditions, commonly known as interstitial lung diseases (ILDs).
 They include idiopathic pulmonary fibrosis (IPF), non-specific interstitial pneumonia (NSIP), chronic hypersensitivity pneumonitis (cHP), unclassifiable ILD (uILD), connective tissue disease-associated ILD (CT-ILD), sarcoidosis, and occupational disease related ILD.
 These diseases are often underdiagnosed, and their exact prevalence is not known.
 Idiopathic pulmonary fibrosis, the best known among the ILDs, is estimated to affect, to date, around 32,500 people in the UK.
 Moreover, data from the UK- registry, presented by the British Thoracic Society, suggest that 10% of patients with sporadic IPF may have an affected first-degree relative, not all diagnosed yet.
 IPF generally affects people over 60 years, and its symptoms evolve from relatively mild dyspnoea on exertion at the early stage, to progressive breathlessness during routine activities of daily living, cough, sleep disturbance, oxygen dependence, and loss of independence.
 The median life expectancy is 2.5–3.5 years after diagnosis, although some people can live longer.
 The fear of forthcoming death due to the progressive and unpredictable course of the disease, coupled with the disabling symptoms, represent significant causes of psychological distress, eventually leading to depression in around 43% of patients.